airgap-it/CMTAT-FA2/readme.md

 ### `view_next_snapshot(self, token_id)`

 Given a token id allows the consumer to view the next snapshot timestamp.
-Can be null.ß
+Can be null.

 ### `view_snapshot_balance_of(snapshot_ledger_key)`